RevelerMediaServices/rall/README.md

 #### Element
 > the most general base class from which all objects in a Document inherit

-#### Stateless Functional Component(SFC)
+#### Stateless Functional Component(SFC) **Dumb**
 > When dont need state, takes props and returns a node, should be a pure function, any change in props will cause the function to be re-invoked.

-#### Fuctional Component
-> Called functional because it is literally a javascript function
+1. Called functional because it is literally a javascript function
-1. accepts a single argument "props"
+2. accepts a single argument "props"
-2. Does not have access to State
+3. Does not have access to State

 <Welcome user={props.user} >